MIT-LCP/mimic-website/content/mimictables/d_labitems.md

 ## `LOINC_CODE`

 `LOINC_CODE` contains the LOINC code associated with the given `ITEMID`.
 LOINC is an ontology which originally specified laboratory measurements but has since expanded to cover a wide range of clinically relevant concepts.
 LOINC openly provide a table which contains a large amount of detail about each LOINC code.
 This table is freely available online or can be provided by the guardians of the database.

-# Important considerations

-* The `ITEMID` from MIMIC-III v1.0 does *not* match the `ITEMID` from MIMIC-II v2.6.
-If a mapping between the two is necessary, please contact the guardians of the database.
-* Many of the LOINC codes were assigned during a project to standardize the ontology of lab measurements in the MIMIC database.
-Consequently, the codes were assigned post-hoc, and may not be present for every lab measurement.
-We welcome improvements to the present codes or assignment of LOINC codes to unmapped data elements from the community.